influxdata/community-templates/README.md

 [![Slack Status](https://img.shields.io/badge/slack-join_chat-white.svg?logo=slack&style=social)](https://www.influxdata.com/slack)

 InfluxDB 2.0 introduces Influx Templates – prepackaged InfluxDB configurations that contain everything from dashboards and Telegraf configurations to notifications and alerts in a single manifest file.
-Use Influx Templates to get a fresh instance of InfluxDB setup quickly, create reusable templates for common setups, backup your own deployment setup, and share them with the community.
+Use Influx Templates to get a fresh instance of InfluxDB set up quickly, create reusable templates for common setups, backup your own deployment setup, and share them with the community.

 In true open source spirit, these templates of common use cases can be shared with other users of InfluxDB, so they can get started faster, using known good configurations, and contribute their own improvements to those templates that will benefit the original author and the wider community.